Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Adjacency Matrix for a Directed Graph

-In a directed graph, edges represent a specific path from some vertex A to another vertex B. Vertex A is called the initial node, while Vertex B is called the terminal node.
+Within a directed graph, edges carry a distinct orientation, signifying a defined route from a particular vertex A to another vertex B. The vertex A is termed the starting node, while the vertex B is referred to as the destination node.

 Let us consider a directed graph and try to build its adjacency matrix: